HL7/cql/input/pages/02-authorsguide.md

 The above declarations can be referenced directly or within a <<filtering-with-terminology,retrieve expression>>.

-A syntax diagram of a [.id]#Code# referencing an existing code can be seen [here](19-l-cqlsyntaxdiagrams.html#codeSelector).
+A syntax diagram of a <span class="id">Code</span> referencing an existing code can be seen [here](19-l-cqlsyntaxdiagrams.html#codeSelector).

-In addition, CQL provides a [.id]#Code# literal that can be used to reference an existing code from a specific code system.
+In addition, CQL provides a <span class="id">Code</span> literal that can be used to reference an existing code from a specific code system.

 For example